For further assistance, please contact the appropriate staff member in the Academic Personnel office

 Either the MO or BW pay date may be used for such payments.
 The BW pay date may be used to process retroactive MO and one-time payments.
 Any questions regarding the effects of the MO versus BW pay dates on taxes and withholdings should be directed to the payroll office.

-The appointment/distribution is entered into PPS as an MO payment.
+The appointment/distribution is entered as an MO payment.
 It may be entered as Fixed (F) with Exception (R) time reporting, or as Variable (V) with Positive (Z) time reporting if being paid in arrears.
 The payment may then be processed via the EDLR screen as an LX payment.

 Only certain days during the summer can be used each summer.
 This is the time period from the day following the last day of final exams in the spring, through the last day before classes start in the fall.
 The dates, along with percentage of time calculations can be found in the Red Binder, VI-10.